Mainframe Tape Details:

-This discussion is a moderately detailed description of IBM Standard Label, ANSI Standard Label, and Unlabeled formats on 9-track, 3480, 3490, 3570, and 3590 tape.
-It also applies to other media, such as StorageTek 9840 and 9940, and to LTO and DLT tapes.
+This discussion is a moderately detailed description of IBM Standard Label, ANSI Standard Label, and Unlabeled formats on 9-track, IBM 3480, 3490, 3570, 3590, and 3592 tape, and StorageTek 9840 and 9940.
+It also applies to other media, such as LTO and DLT tapes.
 It discusses both the physical recording characteristics of the media and three common logical tape formats.

 Physical Recording Issues